OiBoii/Interactive-Lab-Hub/Project/readme.md

 I have no proof of that because it was very brief (less then 20 seconds) but the device would light up and interface with FL Studios to profuce a sample - **however it did that only when I flipped it upsidedown** and I can't replicate it

 ### DEBUGGING
-I performed a continuity and tested portions of the code on parts of the circuit and nothing was out of the ordinary.
+* I performed a continuity test
+* Tested portions of the code on parts of the circuit and nothing was out of the ordinary.
-I unfortunately have to come to the conclusion that I need to take it apart in order to make this work at that point - which is very upsetting but I fully intend to do it over the winter break
+* I unfortunately have to come to the conclusion that I need to take it apart in order to make this work at that point - which is very upsetting but I fully intend to do it over the winter break

 ### CURRENT STATUS
 The device is recognized as midi input by FL STUDIOS but doesn't produce a sound LEDs don't respnd to push buttons (makes sense be cause input isn't being read)

 <img src="gif.gif" width=500px>

 ### ISSUES